 NOTE: If you're happy with the default layout but need somewhere to capture some extra data you can simply create Custom Fields rather than creating Custom Form Layouts.

 Custom Form Layouts are based on existing standard Form Layouts and include any Custom Fields you've created (along with their related Picklists, where appropriate).

 When using Form Layouts, you can categorise them to ensure that only relevantly categorised email/PDF templates appear when dealing with the specific record type.
 Information of how to do so can be found in the screenshot below.

-Information Message fields allow you to display relevant and useful information under the fields.
-To add an Information Message field, click the button highlighted below.
+Information Message fields allow you to display relevant and useful information next to the fields.
+To add an Information Message field, click the button highlighted below within the Fields tab.

-The field can contain up to 255 characters and include hyperlinks.
+The field can contain up to 255 characters and can include a hyperlink.

 The example below shows how Information Messages can be used to make it easier for users to know what fields represent and how they should be used.

 It is possible to add hyperlinks into the Information Message using the format: <a href="URL">text</a>.
 For example:

 <a href="www.workbooks.com/knowledge_base">Knowledge Base</a>